 There are two main ways that immigrants can come to America to become permanent residents: family-based immigration or employment-based immigration.

-The Immigration Act of 1965 has moved and updated with the times.
+The immigration and nationality act of 1965 has moved and updated with the times.
 A modern approach to immigrants and the movement of people has seen plenty of amendments made to the system.
 President Johnson believed the impacts of the Hart-Celler Act would be minimal.

 The Immigration Act of 1965 has been successful in bringing increased diversity and integration to the United States.
 The drive to limit immigrants from some nations was not successful.